FREE Case Review (866) 588-0600

 What was Asbestos Used for?

-The term “asbestos” refers to a number of naturally occurring mineral fibers.
-These fibers are strong, durable, poor conductors of electricity and are heat resistant.
+The term “asbestos” refers to several naturally occurring mineral fibers.
+These fibers are strong, durable, poor conductors of electricity, and are heat resistant.
 Because of these properties, they have been used since 1880 in more than 3500 products including:

 • Friction products such as railroad and automotive brakes and clutches